libpag/skia-benchmark/README.md

 ## Build Prerequisites

-skia-benchmark uses **C++17** features.
-Here are the minimum tools needed to build TGFX on different platforms:
+Here are the minimum tools needed to build skia-benchmark on different platforms:

 - Xcode 11.0+
 - GCC 9.0+